easesolutions/r4j-cloud-api-samples/README.md

   1. **application_url**: URL to the Jira Server or Data Center instance.
   2. **username**: User with READ access to the projects you want to migrate.
   3. **password**: Password for the user.
+  4. **pat**: Alternatively to providing the username and password, you can provide a [Personal Access Token (PAT)](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)

 ## How to run the migration script
 ### Optional: Clean up the tree